 This is a specific question, but one we’ve seen and heard often: will sparkling wine explode on a plane?

-No – when it comes to wine bottles breaking on a plane, there’s no difference between a sparkling bottle of wine and any other kind of wine.
+No – when it comes to wine bottles breaking on a plane, there’s no difference between sparkling wine and any other kind.

-As I mentioned earlier, airplane compartments are pressurized and climatized so that they maintain constant pressure and temperature.
-In other words, your bottle of wine (sparkling or not) does not need to fear spontaneously spilling its goods.
+As I mentioned earlier, airplane compartments are pressurized and climate-controlled so they maintain constant pressure and temperature.
+Your bottle of wine (sparkling or not) doesn’t need to fear spontaneously spilling its goods.

 Also, don’t forget to weigh your bag!
 Adding liquids to your luggage might increase the weight considerably, so make sure you don’t exceed the limits.
 Here are a few options for weighing your luggage.